Want the perfect workout program?

 But because of the proximity of these muscle groups, there is an overlap with certain exercises that target both the back and shoulders, such as the upright row, rear delt fly, and face pull.
 This overlap means that the order in which you pair your exercises together is important.

-If you want to add size and strength to your shoulders, perform shoulder exercises first.
-When you want to prioritize back strength, perform the back exercises first.
-For example, if your main goal is shoulder gains, you can group the shoulder press and face pull together into one superset.
-Since we're prioritizing the shoulders, the shoulder press is first, followed by the face pull, and minimal rest in between.
+For example, if your main goal is shoulder gains, you can group the shoulder press and face pull together into one superset, placing the shoulder press first, followed by the face pull, and minimal rest in between.

 Or, if you're in it for a big, broad back, you can pair the chin up and lateral raise together in a superset, starting with the chin up and moving into the lateral raise.